jonmason/meta-arm/meta-arm-autonomy/README.md

   an autonomy host system.
 It is doing the following:
   - add 'xen' and 'ipv4' to DISTRO_FEATURES.
   - add xen backend drivers to linux kernel configuration.
+  - To reduce the root filesystem image size the kernel image is not installed.

 * arm-autonomy-guest: this feature activates functionalities to run as guest of an autonomy system.
 It is doing the following: